-4.2.1: OPEN CLASS: Is an optional class of competition that(from Youth 14-15, 16- 17 & U23, Seniors and Master Athletes will participate in once they have reached 25+ bouts of experience.
+4.2.1: OPEN CLASS: Is a class of competition that begins at Youth 14-15, 16- 17 & U23, Seniors and Master Athletes will participate in once they have reached 25+ bouts of experience.
 Participation in Open Class does not prevent continued competition in A Class in case they are upgrade it by the board with a less 25 fights.